hideplan/hideplan_android/README.md

 Needs heavy refactoring

 ##Working
--creating calendars-events, to-do lists-tasks and notebooks-notes,
+- creating calendars-events, to-do lists-tasks and notebooks-notes,
 - notifications - app use local notifications for tasks and events.
 At this stage, notifications might not work properly.

 ##Plans
--repeated events,
+- repeated events,
--sharing,
+- sharing,
--seamless multidevice syncing.
+- seamless multidevice syncing.